pintu1238/Netflix-Data-Analysis/README.md

 Q.) What is the most frequent genre of movies released on Netflix?
 ![Preview Image](ans1.png)
+we can notice from the above visual that Drama genre is the most frequent genre in our dataset and has appeared more than 14% of the times among 19 other genres.

 Q.) Which has highest votes in vote avg column?